uavaustin/orchestra/services/image-rec-master/README.md

   `id` must be a nonnegative integer.
 Note that this is not the same as the _Odlc_ `id` given by the Interop Server.

-  On successful response: `200` status code with `image_rec::Target` Protobuf message.
+  On successful response: `200` status code with `image_rec::PipelineTarget` Protobuf message.

 - `POST /api/pipeline/targets`